internetarchive/dweb-mirror/README.md

 * Edit dweb-mirror/config.js … **this location may change**
   * `config.js/directory`  should point at where you want the cache to store files
-    * Make sure this directory exists - TODO-MIRROR make it fail informatively if it does not TODO handle multiple dirs
+    * Make sure this directory exists - TODO-MIRROR make it fail informatively if it does not exist.
+    * (TODO-MULTI will be changed in future to handle multiple dirs)
-  * `config.js/archiveui/directory` should point at “dist” subdirectory of wherever dweb-archive is cloned, it will try a few locations and usually guess correctly.
+  * `config.js/archiveui/directory` should point at “dist” subdirectory of wherever dweb-archive is cloned, it will try a few locations and usually guesses correctly so you probably shouldnt change it.
-    * collections should be a dictionary of collections to download,  collections: `{ “fav-yourusername”: {} }` is a good simple example
+  * apps.crawl includes a structure that lists what collections are to be installed.
+The default is to get the first 5 movies from the `prelinger` collection and the tiles.
+This is good for testing and can be deleted later.
+    * TODO-DOCS document apps.crawl its complex !

 #### Updating
 To update:
 * cd /path/to/install/dweb-mirror
 * npm update
-* npm run update # Note there is an intentional npm bug that doesnt run an "update" script automatically.
+* npm run update # Note there is an intentional feature/bug, in npm in that it that doesnt automatically run an "update" script.

 ## Testing
 Check mirroring with `cd dweb-mirror && crawl.js` then check in the cache directory for the files appearing.

+* From a command line:
-* Run `cd dweb-mirror && node ./mirrorHttp.js &` to start the HTTP server
+* `cd dweb-mirror && ./mirrorHttp.js &` # starts the HTTP server
-* open `http://localhost:4244` in the browser should see the Archive URL If you don’t get a Archive UI then look at the server log (in console) to see for any “FAILING” log lines which indicate a problem
+* `open `http://localhost:4244` will open the UI in the browser and it should see the Archive UI.

+If you don’t get a Archive UI then look at the server log (in console) to see for any “FAILING” log lines which indicate a problem

 Expect to see errors in the Browser log for
 * http://localhost:5001/api/v0/version?stream-channels=true  - which is checking for a local IPFS server
 * `Source Map URL: jquery-1.10.2.min.map` until we figure out how to build these min.maps

-## Overall design

-* A process built on a pipeline of streams that crawls a IA collection, and writes it & its metadata to disk
-* A control UI that edits a configuration file (local or virtual) - very basic
-* A set of tools that add mirrored material from disk, or incrementally on crawling, to transports including: IPFS, WebTorrent, GUN ...
-* An API to allow extension and adaptation
-* Some test harness to check it.

 ### Classes
 Rough idea, might not be like this